 What are normal cholesterol blood levels?

-Surprisingly even the experts haven't come to an agreement.
-Drug companies naturally want much lower "normal" levels, so they can promote their statins and their profits.
+Surprisingly even the experts have not come to an agreement.
+Drug companies naturally want much lower normal levels, so they can promote their statins and their profits.

 As a rule of thumb,